facebookarchive/facebook-clang-plugins/README.md

 make -C clang-ocaml test  #requires proper ocaml libraries, see included clang-ocaml/README
 ```

-Mac users may create an xcode project as follows:
+Mac users may create an Xcode project as follows:
 ```
 export CLANG_PREFIX=/usr/local #should be the same as above make xcode
 ```

+Additional configuration options are available in `Makefile.config` (and possibly `CMakeLists.txt`).